scottvieira/Documentation/source/terms.md

 ![screenshot of table of terms tool resource links](img/terms/termsResourceLink.PNG)

 The Terms Tool now has the information it needs to operate.
 The scenario is as follows.
 The Terms Tool receives an ISSN via the url *http://.../coral/terms/?issn=XXXX-XXXX*.
 The Terms Tool sends a query with the provided issn to the library’s openURL resolver.
-The openURL  resolver returns an xml reply listing all of the provider names (SFX’s target public name or SerialsSolutions’ databaseName) for the provided ISSN.
+The openURL  resolver returns an xml reply listing all of the provider names (SFX’s target public name or Serials Solutions’ Database Name) for the provided ISSN.
 The Terms Tool queries CORAL Licensing for all license  agreements which have been mapped to each provider name and retrieves  all of the associated license terms from the identified license agreements.
 The terms are then displayed on screen to the user.

 ### Terms Tool in Action